Nagoya Castle: Golden shachi

 In March 1872 (Meiji 5), the male shachi was exhibited at the Yushima Seido Exhibition in Tokyo, considered the founding event of the Tokyo National Museum.
 It was later displayed at regional expositions held in Ishikawa, Oita, Ehime, and Nagoya.
 The female shachi was exhibited at the World Exposition in Vienna in 1873.
 Later, when it was decided to preserve the keep, a movement to return the shachi was initiated.
 In Meiji 11 (1878), the golden shachi were returned to Nagoya and restored to their original position in February of the following year.

 Later in Meiji 9 (1937), during an inspection by the Castle Imperial Grant Commemorative Committee, a thief climbed the scaffold and stole some of the golden fish scales.
 He was later caught in Osaka.
 Responsibility for this incident was traced back to city executives.
 Since the Meiji era, the golden shachi have been stolen three times.

-The shachi were destroyed by fire during the Pacific War.
+The shachi were destroyed by fire during World War II.
 The second-generation golden shachi were cast in the Osaka Mint and transported to the castle in March 1959 (Shōwa 39).
 Both kinshachi were lowered temporarily from atop the castle and displayed on the castle grounds briefly in September 1984 (Shōwa 59) for the Nagoya Castle Exhibition, and again from March 19 to June 19, 2005 (Heisei 17), at the site of the Expo 2005.
 They were restored to the top beam of the castle roof on July 9 of the same year.

 The male and female shachi were again lowered by helicopter on March 8, 2021, for an exhibition during the COVID-19 pandemic.

 The northern kinshachi is male, has a height of 2.621 m, weighs 1,272 kg (44.69 kg of which is gold), and has 112 scales.
 The southern kinshachi is female, has a height of 2.579 m, weighs 1,215 kg (of which 43.39 kg is gold), and has 126 scales.
 Both shachi are covered with 18-carat gold plate 0.15 mm thick.